zuozhenggh/learning-library/analytics-library/redbull-map/map-layers/map-layers.md

 Go to Save icon from top right, enter your workbook **Name** and click **Save**

     ![](./images/save-workbook.png)

-## Task 2: Create the Points Dataset and assign it to the map layer
+## Task 2: Create the Points Dataset and assign it to the Map Layer

 1. Select the circle icon containing a **+** next to Search to select **Add Dataset**